WuphonsReach/blog/_posts/2017/2017-11-18-ksp-CareerStart.markdown

     }

 Make sure you disable the stock resource maps in SCANSat when starting.
 You may need to reset all data so that you do not know where the resources are.

+## Getting Started

+Due to the KCT settings that I use, plan on just fast-forwarding until about day 250 when the first layer of nodes unlocks (90 point nodes).
+That will give you enough parts to actually do something besides just go up and down.

+The first craft is going to be a throwaway that will just go up, get out of the atmosphere, and then crash.
+Even that will probably takes 30-90 days to build and launch, which makes the first year go fast.